yann-a/Rust-DB-engine/dbdm_project_Guilhem_NIOT_Yann_AGUETTAZ.md

 FILENAME ::= ... // matches \"[A-Za-z\-_0-9]+\.csv\"
 ```

 Examples can be found in the `expr_samples` folder
+*NB: File paths are relative to the root, i.e the location of `Cargo.toml`*

 ### Tables